 In order to achieve your goals on a keto diet, you have to cut your carb intake to a fairly low level – under 20 grams a day – so noodles and pastas that contain 25+ grams of carbs in one serving are out.
 But that doesn’t mean you can’t eat noodles on a keto diet.
-You just need to find keto pasta alternatives to take the place of traditional noodles.
+You just need to find keto friendly noodles to take the place of traditional noodles.

 If you haven’t tried to find alternatives yet, you might be surprised to find that there are actually quite a few great alternatives out there.
 Will they be exactly like those you’re trying to replace?
 No. But with so many choices, you can surely find low carb pasta alternatives that you don’t mind as a replacement.
 You might even find one you like better.